+Her most recent fantasy is the middle grade book The Threads of Magic (Walker Books and Candlewick 2020/21).
 Other titles include Black Spring, released in 2012/14 in Australia, the UK, the US and Germany.
 It was a Children’s Book Council of Australia Notable Book of 2013 and shortlisted for the Ethel Turner Prize for Young People’s Literature in the 2014 NSW Premiers Literary Awards.
-The River and The Book, endorsed by Amnesty International UK.
-It won the Wilderness Society’s 2016 Prize for Environmental Writing for Children and was shortlisted for a WA Premier’s Award for Young Adult fiction.
-Fleshers, the first book in the science fiction series Newport City she is writing with her playwright husband Daniel Keene, came out in 2018, with Book 2, Pinkers, to follow in 2020.
+The River and The Book, endorsed by Amnesty International UK, won the Wilderness Society’s 2016 Prize for Environmental Writing for Children and was shortlisted for a WA Premier’s Award for Young Adult fiction.
+Fleshers, the first book in the science fiction series Newport City she is writing with her playwright husband Daniel Keene, came out in 2018, with the sequel, Pinkers following in 2020.

 Her first book of poems, This is the Stone, won the 1991 Anne Elder and Dame Mary Gilmore Prizes.
 Her novel Navigatio, published by Black Pepper Press, was highly commended in the 1995 Australian/Vogel literary awards.
 Her second book of poems, The Blue Gate, was released in 1997 and was shortlisted for the Victorian Premier’s Poetry Prize.
 Attempts at Being was shortlisted for the Kenneth Slessor Poetry Prize in the NSW Premier’s Literary Awards and also was nominated for a Pushcart Prize in the US.